JonDML/nd013-c1-vision-starter/README.md

 This images are selected after looking some others because pedrestians and cars are mixed, so can be observed bounding boxes colors are correctly selected.
 This is city environment image, near a crosswalk, so there are more pedrestians than cars in images.
 In other images, we can observe only cars, but can be used to check if algorithm works correctly.

+In previous photos, weather and our of day are similar, so results are similar.
+As mentioned, light of cars affects classification, and this factors would be also affect classification.
+If used data doesn't mix correctly all conditions images, our model will not be complete and this will can affect object detection.

 ### Cross validation